kyleboas/tacticsjournal.com/_posts/2025/04/2025-04-09-attack-the-defenses-strong-side-to-isolate-the-weak-side.md

 <!---more--->

 Real Madrid did the opposite in their match against Arsenal yesterday.
-Arsenal had a stronger right side of defense, made up of William Saliba and Jurrien Timber, and a weaker left side, made up of Jakub Kiwior and Lewis Myles-Skelly.
+Arsenal had a stronger right side of defense, made up of William Saliba and Jurrien Timber, and a weaker left side, made up of Jakub Kiwior and Myles Lewis-Skelly.

 When Real Madrid entered Arsenal's half, Kylian Mbappe moved closer to left center-back Jakub Kiwior, avoiding right center-back William Saliba.